I've spent an hour here trying to categorize this Obama speech.

 A Virginia bill would keep such riders from using a handheld communications device.

-In California, state senator who led a successful fight to ban motorists from sending text messages and using handheld phones has reintroduced a bill that failed last year to find bicycles twenty bucks for similar multitasking.
+In California, a state senator who led a successful fight to ban motorists from sending text messages and using handheld phones has reintroduced a bill that failed last year to fine bicycles 20 bucks for similar multitasking.

-The big thing has been distracted driving, but now it's moving into other ways that technology can distract you and do everyday things, said Ann Teagan, policy specialist for the National Conference of state legislatures.
+The big thing has been distracted driving, but now it's moving into other ways that technology can distract you and do everyday things, said Ann Teigen, policy specialist for the National Conference of State Legislatures, exercising in Central Park on Tuesday.

 Yeah, they're zigging and they're zagging.